 By Ken Armstrong, Mill Creek City Manager.

-Editor’s note: This article was first published in the July 19, 2013 issue of the Mill Creek View.
-It is being reproduced with the permission of the City of Mill Creek at no cost as a service to the community.
+Editor's note - This article is being published with the permission of the City of Mill Creek at no cost as a service to the community.

 You can contact Ken at 425-921-5724 or at email@example.com.